mauricio2093/UnitTestsJavaScript/README.md

 # UnitTestsJavaScript
-Testing with JavaScript using Jess, eslint
+Testing with JavaScript using Jess, eslint, SUPERTEST